-Remember that if any of your photos have extremely vivid colors in them (eg a bright turquoise dress, or a glowing orange sunset) those colors might be unprintable, and should be ignored when assessing calibration.
-Concentrate on the “normal/everyday” range of colors instead.
+Remember that if any of your photos have extremely vivid colours in them (eg a bright turquoise dress, or a glowing orange sunset) those colours might be unprintable, and should be ignored when assessing calibration.
+Concentrate on the “normal/everyday” range of colours instead.

 Please let me reiterate – have some tolerance.
 Calibration isn’t some kind of magic.
 It can never make ink on paper exactly match light coming from a screen.
 “Acceptably close” is what we’re aiming for.

 On the right-hand side of the screen there’s a “Switch” button which shows you the difference between the uncalibrated and calibrated state of your monitor.
 This might seem handy at first glance, and it’s fun to toggle for curiosity’s sake, but the truth is it has no relevance to the task of print comparison, so don’t spend too much time playing with it.

 If you’re satisfied with your print match, click here to go straight to the completion instructions.